3rd Bombardment Squadron: World War II

 The 3rd BSs stay at David was short-lived, as it was off again to distant shores, this time, with its fresh complement of personnel, to Talara Airfield, Peru, (to replace the 397th Bombardment Squadron (H)).
 After three or four days unpacking at Talara, General Brett arrived at Talara and ordered the unit to move to Salinas Airfield, Ecuador to relieve the 25th Bomb Squadron there.
 Accordingly, the squadron arrived at Salinas "in complete exasperation" as one veteran put it on 26 May.
 The unit had, around 29 May 1943, traded four of its RLB-30s for 11 B-17Es (which were described as being in "a very run-down condition", although, in fact, two of these B-17Es were officially described as "on loan" to the 74th Bombardment Squadron at the time) but, as the 'new' members of the 3rd Bomb Squadron had been originally trained on B-17s, they were "very, very happy" to get them.
 The unit also had two Northrop A-17s (35-132 and 35-138) by this time.

 Unbelievably, the unit was returned to Talara Airfield by 16 June (although the "Official" USAF history says the unit was at David on 11 June 1943.
+On 14 July 1943, one of the B-17E's crashed on landing at David Airfield killing all 12 aboard.
 The unit continued to participate in the never ending Pacific patrols but did, in fact, return to David again, starting on 11 July 1943 (by air, aided by three aircraft of the hard-working 20th Troop Carrier Squadron) the only tactical unit there at the time.
-The two unit "hack" Northrop A-17s hadn't quite made it back from Salinas, as they experienced mechanical difficulty at Cali Airport, Colombia, where they remained as late as 7 August 1943, although they were finally recovered by 13 September.
+The two unit "hack" Northrop A-17s had not quite made it back from Salinas, as they experienced mechanical difficulty at Cali Airport, Colombia, where they remained as late as 7 August 1943, although they were finally recovered by 13 September.

 From this time on, the unit became, essentially, a sort of Operational Training Unit (OTU) for VI Bomber Command.
 Starting in August 1943, groups of Navigation Cadets were assigned for training while, during the same month, six of the unit's B-17Es were ordered to Guatemala City to assist the 74th Bomb Squadron in its patrols missions from there, remaining TDY for six weeks.
 This left the unit, still nominally at David, with but four B-17Es.